cyyself/cemu-docs/docs/mips/difftest-nscscc.md

 !!!
 Note

-    All the waveforms will be saved to `trace.vcd`.
+    All the waveforms will be saved to `trace.fst`.

 #### Arguments for Performance Test Only